 As these files are necessary for finalizing your script, please upload all screen captured video files to your project page as soon as possible.

+(Will upload screen captures after filming occurs)

 3. Filming location: Will the filming need to take place in multiple locations?
+Yes

 If Yes, how far apart are the locations?
+Within the same research complex, in separate buildings – approximately a 5 minute walk from one location to the other (from the lab to the confocal microscope room).

 To ensure that your script can be filmed in one day, the Protocol section is restricted to 55 shots (shots are the 3-digit numbers like 2.1.1, 2.1.2…etc)